 - at any time before the eligible transaction occurs, or

 - within three years after the eligible transaction has occurred.

 The exemption will be granted if the Commissioner is satisfied that the:

-- Instrument or transfer is, or arises out of, an eligible transaction, and
+- Instrument or transfer is, or arises out of, an eligible transaction.

-- Eligible transaction does not arise from arrangements or a scheme devised for the principal purpose of taking advantage of the benefit of the corporate reconstruction exemption, and
+- Eligible transaction does not arise from arrangements or a scheme devised for the principal purpose of taking advantage of the benefit of the corporate reconstruction exemption.

-As foreshadowed in (c), the exemption may be granted subject to conditions, which are binding on each member of the corporate group.
+As foreshadowed in (3), the exemption may be granted subject to conditions binding on each member of the corporate group.

-Furthermore, the exemption may be revoked in the circumstances described in s250D which include where members of the relevant corporate group do not remain members of the corporate group for at least three years from the date on which the eligible transaction occurred.
+The exemption can be revoked in the circumstances described in s250D which include where members of the relevant corporate group do not remain members of the corporate group for at least three years from the date on which the eligible transaction occurred.